- Budget and Finance

-The First Year Seminars (FYS) program is designed to bring Michigan faculty together with incoming first year students in a small-class setting.
+The First-Year Seminars (FYS) program is designed to bring Michigan faculty together with incoming students in a small-class setting.
 LSA established the program in 1978 and greatly expanded it in 1994 as part of a broad effort to improve undergraduate education.
-First Year Seminar courses are limited to a maximum enrollment of 18 first-year students.
+First-Year Seminar courses are limited to a maximum enrollment of 18 first-year students.
 Each course meets an area distribution requirement.
 FYS are not survey courses, but they do cover material that is appropriate for distribution requirements.

 The aims of the program are to provide opportunities for first-year students to:

 - Interact with the tenured and tenure-track faculty who are chiefly responsible for the University's ongoing intellectual life;